- Food and Cooking

 Fresh oysters on the half-shell are delicious and nutritious, and you can enjoy these tasty seafood treats at home.
-Oysters may look imposing and impenetrable but with a good oyster knife and a little technique, you can open an oyster quickly and safely.
+While the shells may look imposing and impenetrable, with a good oyster knife and a little technique, you can open an oyster quickly and safely.
 And the taste of their fresh meat and briny liquid is worth the little effort required to split open the shells.

 A Healthy Choice: Oysters are high in calcium, iron, and protein.

 A delicious plate of oysters starts with buying fresh shellfish.
 Oysters are available year round and fresh oysters are shipped around the country from their coastal waters.
 When shopping for oysters, only buy live oysters from a reputable fishmonger (preferably from a local source).
 Properly handled oysters have tightly closed shells and are stored cold or on ice but are never frozen.

 When shopping for oysters, look for oysters with tightly closed shells or snaps shut when its shell is tapped lightly.
 Do not buy any unresponsive oysters with an open shells, which indicates that the oyster is dead or dying and is unsafe to eat.
 A fresh oyster has a tightly closed shell, feels heavy for its size and does not have a fishy smell.
 Once you have purchased your oysters, keep them refrigerated or on ice.

 Here are a few tips for shucking oysters.

 How to Shuck Oysters